cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ simd tx gov vote 1 no --from bob --keyring-backend test
 ```

-After waiting the voting period, you can see that the proposal passed.
+After waiting for the voting period, you can see that the proposal has passed.

 ```sh
 $ simd query gov proposal 1 --output json | jq .status